 Even on desktop operating systems, web browsers don't have a reliable password import feature.
 I tried importing into Chrome without success.
 In Chrome the feature is hidden and experimental.
 The data fields may not be labelled correctly, or in the same order that the web browser expects.
 Also, the data for password filling is not just usernames and passwords, but the way in which fields are detected on each website.

 On the Lastpass website, regarding passwords imported from other password managers: “Once imported, you might notice that some websites do not autofill right away.
 This is because LastPass needs to “see” the website in order to capture the exact username and password fields, as they differ from website to website.
 When you visit the website for the first time after importing, use the field icons to force fill the credentials and login.
 It will autofill every time after that”.

 I prefer FOSS (Free Open Source Software) and Data Portability.
-In looking for these in password management service, one that would also sync logins among my devices, I came across Bitwarden as a possible solution.
+In looking for these in a password management service, I came across Bitwarden as a possible solution.
 I found a helpful post describing the situation, written by m_a_t_o: